 Complete blood count, or CBC.
 This test measures the number, size, and quality of blood cells.

 Fibrinogen test.
-This test determines the level of fibrinogen, a protein that helps blood to clot.
+This test finds out the level of fibrinogen, a protein that helps blood to clot.

 Clotting factor tests.
-These tests determine whether you have a bleeding disorder and how severe it is.
-A person without a bleeding disorder has healthy clotting in 50 to 100 percent of his or her blood cells.
-If you have less than 50 percent, you may have hemophilia.
+These tests find out whether you have a bleeding disorder and how severe it is.
+A person without a bleeding disorder has healthy clotting in 50% to 100% of his or her blood cells.
+If you have less than 50%, you may have hemophilia.

 Stool test and urinalysis.
 These tests may be done to look for blood in your feces and urine.

-This test will tell you if you have the rare form of a bleeding disorder known as hemophilia B. Talk with your doctor about whether you should be tested for other kinds of hemophilia.
+This test will tell you if you have the rare form of a bleeding disorder known as hemophilia B. Talk with your healthcare provider about whether you should be tested for other kinds of hemophilia.